A Christmas Story: 24 Hours of A Christmas Story

-Turner Broadcasting has maintained ownership of the broadcast rights, and since the mid-1990s, they have continued to air the film increasingly on both TBS & TNT all throughout the holiday season annually.
-TCM has also aired the film many times, as well.
-By 1995, it was aired on those networks a combined six times on December 24–26, and in 1996, it was aired eight times over four days, not including local airings.

-Due to the increasing popularity of the film, in 1997, TNT began airing a 24-hour marathon dubbed "24 Hours of A Christmas Story", consisting of the film shown twelve consecutive times beginning at 8 p.m. on Christmas Eve and ending at 8 p.m. on Christmas Day.
-This was in addition to various other airings earlier in the month of December.
-In 2004, after TNT switched to a predominantly drama format, sister network TBS, under its comedy-based "Very Funny" moniker, took over the marathon.
+Due to the increasing popularity of the film, in 1997, TNT began airing a 24-hour marathon dubbed "24 Hours of A Christmas Story", consisting of twelve consecutive showings of the film running from 8:00 p.m.
+Eastern Time on Christmas Eve until 8:00 p.m. on Christmas Day.
+This was in addition to various other airings on the network earlier in the month of December.
+In 2004, after TNT switched to a predominantly drama-centered programming format, sister network TBS, under its comedy-based "Very Funny" moniker, took over carriage of the marathon.
 Clark stated that, in 2002, an estimated 38.4 million people tuned into the marathon at one point or another, nearly one sixth of the country.
 TBS reported 45.4 million viewers in 2005, and 45.5 million in 2006.
-In 2007, new all-time ratings records were set, with the highest single showing (8 p.m.
+In 2007, new all-time ratings records were set, with the highest single showing (8:00 p.m.
 Christmas Eve) drawing 4.4 million viewers.
-Viewership increased again in 2008, with 8 p.m.
-Christmas Eve drawing 4.5 million viewers, and 10 p.m. drawing 4.3 million, and 54.4 million total.
+Viewership increased again in 2008, with the 8:00 p.m. airing on Christmas Eve drawing 4.5 million viewers, the 10:00 p.m. airing drawing 4.3 million, and total viewership topping at 54.4 million.
 As of 2009, the film had been shown 250 times on the Turner family of networks.